- On choosing between waxed and leather woodworking aprons

-The best material for a woodworking apron is either waxed canvas or leather.
-Both are durable, but both have there different pros and cons when it comes to maintenance and comfort, more on this below;
+Aaron Barnett of BangingToolbox suggests: The best material for a woodworking apron is either waxed canvas or leather.
+Both are durable, but both have their different benefits and drawbacks when it comes to maintenance and comfort, more on this below;

 The best-waxed canvas apron will stand to good use while maintaining flexibility for a longer period of time, this might be your priority for a shop apron.